 What is a Kanban Board?

-Simple Kanban boards consist of three columns labeled To Do, In Progress, and Done.
+The most basic version has three columns labeled To Do, In Progress, and Done.
 Each column represents a different stage in the workflow process.
 You can add individual tasks in the respective column.

 The individual task item moves horizontally across the board as each stage is performed until it reaches the Done column.
 This is where the workflow ends and the project is considered complete.

-Why Use a Kanban Board in WordPress?
+Why Add a Kanban Board to WordPress?

 There are several reasons why you might want to add a Kanban board to your WordPress website.
 For example, they offer an easy way to organize workflows, boost productivity amongst teams, and create a way for people to focus on what needs to be done and in what order.